AVSLab/basilisk/src/simulation/vizard/dataFileToViz/dataFileToViz.rst

 -----------------
 This module reads in simulation data of one or more spacecraft, likely created outside of Basilisk, and creates associated Basilisk messages such that :ref:`vizInterface` can stream of save a :ref:`Vizard <vizard>` compatible data file.
 This makes it possible to use Vizard to illustrate a simulation.
+The use of this module is demonstrates in :ref:`scenarioDataToViz`.

 Module Assumptions and Limitations
 ----------------------------------